heroiclabs/nakama-cpp/README.md

 Nakama C++ SDK
 =============

-> General C++ client for Nakama server 2.3.x.
+> General C++ client for Nakama server.

 [Nakama](https://github.com/heroiclabs/nakama) is an open-source server designed to power modern games and apps.
 Features include user accounts, chat, social, matchmaker, realtime multiplayer, and much [more](https://heroiclabs.com).

 This client implements the full API and socket options with the server.
-It's written in C++ with minimal dependencies to support Unity, Cocos2d-x and other engines and frameworks.
+It's written in C++ with minimal dependencies to support Cocos2d-x, Unreal and other custom engines and frameworks.

-If you encounter any issues with the server you can generate diagnostics for us with `nakama doctor`.
-Send these to support@heroiclabs.com or [open an issue](https://github.com/heroiclabs/nakama/issues).
 If you experience any issues with the client, it can be useful to enable debug logs (see [Logging](#Logging) section) and [open an issue](https://github.com/heroiclabs/nakama-cpp/issues).

+Full documentation is online - https://heroiclabs.com/docs

 ## Getting Started